udexon/GEISHA/Roadmap_TechSing.md

-## Roadmap towards Technological Singularity
+## Roadmap Towards Technological Singularity
 - Measured in the number of Phos WORDS (Homoiconic Graph Functions, HGF) in PhosGraph decentralized graph database (DCGDB)

 <!-- Use this catch phrase to make it easy for readers understand -->